Dress codes. Street food. Altitude. We rounded up answers to the things you’re probably already texting us (or each other) about.

 Proyectos Públicos Calle Gral.
 Prim 30, Juárez, Cuauhtémoc, 06600 Colonia Juárez, CDMX, Mexico

-The dress code is summer formal.
-That means elegant and polished, but relaxed enough to stay comfortable in the heat.
-And have fun with it!
-If there’s an outfit you’ve been wanting to try, something a little bold, playful, or outside your usual style, this is the perfect occasion to go for it.
+The dress code is formal (not summer formal — we updated this a while back).
+Think elegant and polished.
+That said: you do you.
+If there's an outfit you've been wanting to try — something bold, playful, or outside your usual style — this is the perfect occasion to go for it.

 Also, the floors are hard and old.
 We recommend bringing backup shoes!